redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 await client.open(url)
 ```

-> Remember that _top-level await_ stuff I mentioned earlier?
-There it is!

 ## Entity, Schema, and Repository

-Now that we have a `Client` that's connected to Redis, we need to start mapping some persons.
+Now that we have a client that's connected to Redis, we need to start mapping some persons.
 To do that, we need to define an `Entity` and a `Schema`.
-Let's start by creating a file named `person.js` in the `om` folder and importing our `client` from `client.js` and the `Entity` and `Schema` classes from Redis OM:
+Let's start by creating a file named `person.js` in the `om` folder and importing `client` from `client.js` and the `Entity` and `Schema` classes from Redis OM:

 ```javascript
 import { Entity, Schema } from 'redis-om'